marcoaam/shopping-website/README.md

 - PostgreSQL
 - Bootstrap

-Regarding the decision for the technologies used there are a few things to consider.
+Regarding the decision for the technologies used in this project there are a few things to consider.

-I would expect on a real world escenario first determine the customer needs taking information such as size of the business, growth plans, between others to be able to decide about the technologies properly looking close to the information.
+I would expect on a real world escenario first determine the customer needs taking information such as size of the business, growth plans, between others.
+That way I would be able to decide about the technologies that suits best for the client needs.
 Because this is not the case.
-I decided on this set of technologies based on assumptions of the customers needs from my point of view.
+I decided on a set of technologies based on assumptions of the customers needs from my point of view.

 ### Sinatra